 - In special circumstances, the Foundation may make grants in the form of a pledge or challenge grant that will be valid up to a year

-- Grants will not be considered for endowments, community foundations, sectarian purposes, individuals or animal welfare.
+- Grants will not be considered for endowments, private foundations, sectarian purposes, individuals or animal welfare.

 - In general the Foundation does not make grants to religious organizations.